nagyabi/forking_randao_manipulation/README.md

 python3 -m main --theory --size-prefix <PREFIX_SIZE> --size-postfix <POSTFIX_SIZE> --iterations <ITERATIONS> --alphas <ALPHAS> [--markov-chain] [--quant]
 ```
 where you can give <ALPHAS> as a single float between 0 and 1 or a sequence like ``0.01:0.3:0.02`` (start:stop:step).
+Try to to avoid `round` percentages such as `0.2` as it can lead to numerical instabilities during forking.
+Instead add a small number to it: `0.2000000001`.
 Similarly, for baselining the plots later with the `only selfish mixing` strategy, use:
 ```bash
 python3 -m main --theory --selfish-mixing --alphas <ALPHAS>